ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbook_pathing.rst

 3. Like 1, in the current task file's directory.
 4. Like 1, in the current play file's directory.

-Ansible does not search the current working directory.
-(The directory you're in when you execute Ansible.)
-Also, Ansible will only search within a role if you actually included it with an ``include_role`` or ``import_role`` task or a dependency.
+Ansible does not search for local files in the current working directory, in other words, the directory from which you execute Ansible.
+Ansible will only search within a role if you actually included it with an ``include_role`` or ``import_role`` task or a dependency.
 If you instead use ``include``, ``include_task`` or ``import_task`` to include just the tasks from a specific file but not the full role, Ansible will not search that role in steps 1 and 2.

 Troubleshooting search paths
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^